TBD54566975/dwn-sdk-js/README.md

 ```

 ### Custom Signature Signer
-Instead of using `PrivateKeySigner` to perform messger signing when you have the private key readily available, you can implement a customer signer to interface with external signing service, API, HSM, TPM etc and use it for signing your DWN messages:
+If you have the private key readily available, it is recommended to use the built-in `PrivateKeySigner`.
+Otherwise, you can implement a customer signer to interface with external signing service, API, HSM, TPM etc and use it for signing your DWN messages:

 ```ts
 // create a custom signer